 Creating a team can be a challenge for any business.
 It requires a group to undergo different stages that are not always easy to overcome.
 Bruce Tuckman divided this process into 5 stages and provided characteristics, typical for each stage.

 Knowing these stages can help you facilitate them better.
-To do this successfully, your company needs:
+To do this successfully, your company needs the following:

 - A strong leader that can gradually introduce more initiative to the team over time